Best Online Graphic Design Degrees 2021

 What Can You Do With an Online Bachelor's in Graphic Design Degree?

-Graphic Designer Expert Advice
+Ask a Graphic Designer

 Alex Bryant is an Emmy-award-winning media relations director for children's media and educational publisher The Trevor Romain Company (TRC), based in Austin, Texas.
 Bryant has experience with social media, television production, and graphic design.
 Named a Modern Man of Distinction from Black Enterprise, Bryant has received four American Advertising Awards, a $100,000 graphics scholarship from General Motors, and a Sprout Spotlight Awards Best-in-Class nomination.
 He was also an official Guinness World Records participant at Podfest Expo.
 Previously, Bryant worked at CBS, Dick Clark Productions, the Daytime Emmys, and NBCUniversal.
 He has a BFA in graphic design from Angelo State University.